Ydo4ki/BullsAndCows/README.md

 # Bulls and Cows

-A simple logic game where you need to guess a generated number based on previous attempts
+A simple logic game where you guess a generated number based on previous attempts

-The output will indicate how far are you from the number<br>
+The game tells you how close you are from the number<br>
-bull means that your guess contains a correct digit in the right place, cow means that your guess contains a correct digit in the wrong place
+A bull means your guess contains a correct digit in the right place, a cow means your guess contains a correct digit in the wrong place

-For example, if guessed number is `6138`, the output for guess `1234` shall be `1 bull, 1 cow`, as guess contains 1 in the wrong place and 3 in the right one
+For example, if the guessed number is `6138`, the output for guess `1234` shall be `1 bull, 1 cow`, as the guess contains a 1 in the wrong place and a 3 in the right one